Scattered spring: How climate change disrupts the synchrony of biological events: Introduction

 \section{Introduction}

-Many biological events are triggered not by the temperature on a single day, but by the temperature accumulated over many days \citep{larcher1980}.
-A canonical example is the law of the flowering plants, which states that a bud blooms in the spring once cumulative temperatures exceed a plant-specific threshold.
-This and similar mechanisms are thought to synchronize a wide variety of seasonal events in an ecosystem---for instance, ensuring that pollinators emerge when flowers are in bloom.
-They also support an array of forecasting tools in which scientists track cumulative temperatures or `growing degree days' to predict harvest dates, manage pest emergence, and assess how shifting temperature patterns reshape ecological communities with climate change \citep{schwartzbook}.
+Many biological events are triggered not by temperature on a single day, but by temperature accumulated over many days \citep{larcher1980}.
+The long-standing and widespread `thermal-sum' model states that the bud of a flowering plant, for example, first blooms in the spring once cumulative temperatures exceed a plant-specific threshold \citep{quetelet1849letters, chuinearees}.
+This mechanism is thought to synchronize a wide variety of seasonal events within an ecosystem---for instance, ensuring that pollinators emerge when flowers are in bloom \citep{schwartzbook}.
+It also supports an array of forecasting tools in which scientists track cumulative temperatures or `growing degree days' to predict harvest dates, manage pest emergence, and assess how changing temperature patterns reshape ecological communities \citep{schwartzbook}.

-Shifts in the timing of biological events have been the clearest fingerprint of anthropogenic climate change across both natural and managed systems \citep{ipcc2022}.
-But these shifts have proven difficult to fully predict or explain.
-The timing of phenological events have occurred earlier (i.e., advanced) as climates warm, however, the rate of advancement has slowed in recent years \citep{fu2015declining}.
-At the same time, the variance in the timing of phenological events has in some cases declined and in others increased, without a clear pattern \citep{vitasse2018global,stemkovski2023disorder}.
-Higher variance has also manifested as previously unknown or rare phenological events becoming more common \citep{chuine2025living}.
-While research has provided myriad explanations---often with contrasting predictions and logic \citep{fu2015declining,wolkovich2021simple,gao2024thermal}---no work has examined the extent to which these observations are consistent with the basic thermal-sum model in which a biological event is triggered once cumulative temperatures reach a threshold.
+Shifts in the timing of biological events have been among the clearest fingerprints of anthropogenic climate change across both natural and managed systems \citep{ipcc2022}.
+But researchers have struggled to fully predict or explain these shifts in recent years.
+One puzzle is that while the timing of many biological events has moved earlier (i.e., advanced) as climates warm, the rate of advancement has slowed \citep{fu2015declining}.
+We refer to this pattern in which events appear less sensitive to additional warming as `declining sensitivity.'

-Scientists have used the basic thermal-sum model for nearly two centuries \citep{quetelet1849letters}, but have rarely if ever integrated the relevant mathematical tools developed to characterize its behavior---specifically results from renewal theory designed for analyzing stopped random walks.
-Here we draw on these results to predict how events triggered by a cumulative temperature sum will shift with warming.
-Our model explains both the observed deceleration in the advancement of springtime events as well as the shifts in the variance.

-Throughout we emphasize the critical role of the temperature regime under which the biological events take place.
-For example, the variance in the timing of biological events can decrease or increase with warming depending on whether temperatures during the period of accumulation are stationary (as in the winter and summer near the solstice) or increasing (as in the spring near the equinox).
-We find that climate change can (i) move spring events earlier at a faster or slower rate, and (ii) increase the variance of their timings, producing less synchronized events as they arrive earlier, a phenomenon we refer to as a `scattered spring.'